 - 400g wholemeal flour

-- 2 tsp instant or quick rise yeast
+- 2 teaspoon instant or quick rise yeast

-- 2 tsp mixed spice (make sure no sugar or nasties added)
+- 2 teaspoon mixed spice (make sure no sugar or nasties added)

 - 200 ml coconut or almond milk

 - 1 flax seed egg (you can use normal egg too or chia egg)

 - 150g dried fruit (cranberries, raisins, golden raisins/sultana and apricots)

 - Combine the coconut milk (or almond milk), coconut oil and the zest of an orange in a saucepan and heat it gently on low heat, till the coconut oil melts.
 Keep aside to cool.

 - Once the milk is cool enough to be touched with bare hands, whisk in an egg and the freshly squeezed juice of one orange.

 - Add the wholemeal flour, mixed spice, instant yeast and the dried fruit to a large bowl.

 - Add the milk mixture into the flour mixture and knead for 5 to 6 minutes.
 Once kneaded, place the dough into a greased bowl and cover with oiled plastic wrap.
 Leave to rise for two hours.
 I kept it in my oven (without heating it of course).